akandola96/Ab_Subgroup_Assignment/README.md

 The **remove_short_sequences** function takes the output of **remove_spaces** and removes FASTA sequences of less than 21 residues.
 Outputs to a new file.

 The **seqkit_clean** function takes a FASTA formatted file and removes duplicate sequences by both ID and sequence.
 The *os* variable is provided to distinguish between Linux and Windows operating systems.
 The function runs a commmand line process utilisng the SeqKit library.
+SeqKit is available for download at: https://bioinf.shenwei.me/seqkit/download/.
+Alternatively, the GitHub repo can be found at: https://github.com/shenwei356/seqkit.

 The **convert_seqkit** function takes the output of **seqkit_clean** as an input.
 After running SeqKit the FASTA file will be formatted in a manner that is difficult to manually look at.
 This function simply re-formats the file so it can be viewed manually and understood.